Choosing the Right WordPress Developer

 It can take longer to find the right freelancer, and the hiring process can take much longer still.
 This is something to bear in mind if you’re under time constraints

-When you’ve found a developer you’re happy to work with, get it in writing.
+When you’ve found a dedicated developer you’re happy to work with, get it in writing.
 Preferably a contract that contains everything you have discussed and agreed to, like due dates and number of revisions.
 Make sure there’s a mention that ownership of the website and design belongs to you.

 Once you are happy with the terms and the contract is signed on the dotted line, you can start onboarding.
-You’ll need to grant them access to any login credentials such as your WordPress admin, and any essential files like logos and branding — so they can get started.
+You’ll need to grant them access to any login credentials such as your online WordPress admin, and any essential files like logos and branding — so they can get started.

 Do It Yourself Instead of Hiring Someone